 - The legislation makes special note of the role of faculty at educational institutions.
 The College is shielded from liability for the infringing activities of the faculty only under certain limited circumstances.
 Briefly, if the infringing material is required or recommended for a course taught at the College by the infringing faculty member during the preceding 3 years, then the liability limitations do not apply.

-Swarthmore College policies and procedures related to the DMCA
+- Swarthmore College DMCA related policies and procedures

 - The Director of Information Technology Services is the designated agent registered with the U.S. Copyright Office for the purpose of receiving notifications under the DMCA.